hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 produce the genesis block, and the validator will treat this as a fatal error.

 Second, it will use a genesis consensus, to determine block validity.
-At the start of the genesis block creation process, the merkel state will be empty.
+At the start of the genesis block creation process, the Merkle state will be empty.
 Given that the consensus mechanism is specified by a configuration setting in the state, this will return None.
 As a result, the genesis consensus mechanism will be used.
 This will produce a block with an empty consensus field.